 So if you’re someone who is newly exploring breathwork, my philosophy of it is – it doesn’t have to be intense and long for it to be deeply transformational.

 We have integrative breathwork and we have meditative breathwork.
-And all of our journeys are very trauma informed and all of our facilitator trainings are also very trauma informed.
+And all of our journeys are very trauma aware and all of our facilitator trainings are also very trauma aware.

 So to further break down the two types of breath categories that we follow at Pause…